 A challenging modern puzzle

-If your BFF rediscovered a love for jigsaw puzzles during the quarantine, she may have worked through all the boxes she owns by now.
-Update her stash with a beautifully designed 1000-piece puzzle in a hot-pink box from Piecework Puzzles with fun titles like Bread Head, Spaghetti Western or Some Like It Hot. ($32, Design Milk)
+If your BFF has rediscovered a love for jigsaw puzzles, she’s probably worked through all the boxes she owns by now.
+Update her stash with a beautifully designed 1000-piece puzzle in a hot-pink box from Piecework Puzzles with fun titles like Bread Head, Spaghetti Western or Some Like It Hot. ($38 at Food52)

 A sampler pack from Magnolia Bakery

 It’s totally ok if she has no intention of sharing the Valentine’s Day-themed Date Night Sampler Pack from NYC’s illustrations Magnolia Bakery with anyone at all.
 I mean, their cupcakes are pretty irresistible.
-But then they go and throw In two large containers of their decadent new chocolate strawberry pudding?
+But then they go and throw In two cups of their decadent new chocolate strawberry pudding?
 Wow.
-Check out all their nationwide delivery options including brownies, banana pudding, and their classic mini cupcakes — should you need a Valentines gift for a best friend who’d prefer to stay away from the hearts and lovey-dovey stuff. (small shown above, $45)
+Check out all their nationwide delivery options including brownie bites (shown at top), banana pudding, and their classic mini cupcakes — should you need a Valentines gift for a best friend who’d prefer to stay away from the hearts and lovey-dovey stuff. (small shown above, $48)

 We are always looking for ways to support local coffee shops and restaurants, so consider buying gift cards to her favorite hangouts.
-It’s not just a cool Valentine’s gift for a best friend, but it will give those local businesses a boost during a tough time of year for the industry — especially up here where it’s cold.
+It’s not just a cool Valentine’s gift for a best friend, but it will give those local businesses a boost.

 She can use a gift card to buy a delicious coffee and grab some alone time away from the kids or work.
 Or if you want to splurge, grab a larger-value card to that new restaurant she’s wanted to try for eat-in or delivery.

-Maybe just remind her that these are definitely boozy, so no desserting and driving please! ($56)
+Maybe just remind her that these are definitely boozy, so no “desserting and driving” please! ($58)